 Brick Joke: In "Candy is Dandy," the mayor offers to reward the girls by making them a statue or by declaring a Powerpuff Girls Day, to which they decline both.
 Guess what happens in the very next episode.

-Bullying a Dragon: A lot of people seem to feel that they can push these walking titans without consequence; A couple of young, snarky residents of the Town Of Citysville seem to forget entirely that the only thing keeping them alive is the girls' sense of right and wrong—and they push Buttercup worst of all.
+A lot of people seem to feel that they can push these walking titans without consequence; a couple of young, snarky residents of the Town Of Citysville seem to forget entirely that the only thing keeping them alive is the girls' sense of right and wrong—and they push Buttercup worst of all.

 The City vs. the Country: In "Town and Out", the Utonium family moves to the metropolis of Citiesville, only to realize that it can't compare to Townsville, their original home.

-Comic Book Adaptation: DC Comics—70 regular issues, plus two issues of Cartoon Network Starring (their first two comic appearances), the movie adaptation, 21 appearances in Cartoon Network Block Party, 3 appearances of Cartoon Network Action Pack (Rowdyruff Boys stories—the boys appeared in four issues) and four volumes of reprinted stories.
+Comic-Book Adaptation: DC Comics—70 regular issues, plus two issues of Cartoon Network Starring (their first two comic appearances), an adaptation of The Powerpuff Girls Movie, 21 appearances in Cartoon Network Block Party, 3 appearances of Cartoon Network Action Pack (Rowdyruff Boys stories—the boys appeared in four issues) and four volumes of reprinted stories.
 Series creator Craig McCracken drew and co-wrote the first CN Starring issue.
 IDW is now rebooting the comic in both new stories and reprints from DC.